 Professional development expenses, including courses, workshops, training, or subscriptions that must be undertaken for an employee to fulfil their role.

 Health related expenses, such as eye tests if the employee must work on a computer for their role.
 This category also includes glasses or contact lenses if they’re used strictly for the screen-based work which is part of the job.

 Chapter 3: How do you Record Employee Expenses?

 There are two main methods for recording and managing employee expenses: manually or automatically.

-Traditionally, employee expenses were managed manually, primarily through adding data into a spreadsheet.
+Traditionally, staff expenses were managed manually, primarily through adding data into a spreadsheet.
 Not only is this process time-consuming and prone to costly human errors, but it also leads to slower and less informed decision-making, as these spreadsheets can’t be automatically updated in real-time.

 Automatic employee expense management, however, offers a modern solution for businesses.
 The automated process makes use of cloud-based software, accessible applications, and real-time data to streamline the entire expense procedure.

-Employee expense management apps and web-based solutions allow employees to easily record their own expenses online, thanks to features such as receipt scanning and automated policies.
+Employee expense management apps and web-based solutions allow staff to easily record their own expenses online, thanks to features such as receipt scanning and automated policies.
 These solutions also offer built-in reporting tools so managers can track how much money is being spent on each category and make adjustments if necessary.

 Chapter 4: How do you Reimburse Employees for Their Expenses?

 You can have your employees submit their reimbursement requests through your expense management app.
 This is the quickest and easiest way to speed up employee expense reimbursement, as the software allows employees to submit expense reports in real-time, thus preventing delays.